 Book a demo to learn how to build your own flow

 Let’s discuss another scenario.
-Let’s suppose, you do not want everyone in your organization to be able to create teams.
-That can easily lead to teams sprawl.
-Thus, you are about to limit team creation in your organization.
+Let’s suppose, you do not want everyone in your organization to be able to create teams that can easily lead to teams sprawl.
+Therefore, you are about to limit team creation in your organization.
 For this reason, you can build a flow using Microsoft Forms and Power Automate.
 Thus, if someone wants to create a team, he will need to fill out a request form.

 Step 1.
 Create a new “Team Creation Request” Form.
 There you can add all required information that needs to be filled out.
 For example

 Step 2.
 Open Power Automate and create an automated flow.
 Choose Forms connector and click on the “When a new response is submitted” trigger.
 Then, choose your “Team Creation Request” Form.